provrb/Anonymous-Messaging-Service/README.md

 Currently all chats are encrypted on the server by being xor'd.
 Decrypted once a peer client receives the message.
 Simple encryption method.

-~~The messages that pass to the server before reaching other clients in the chatroom are encrypted by AES-256 GCM.~~ ~~An unbreakable brute-force encryption method used by the NSA and the US military.~~
+~~The messages that pass to the server before reaching other clients in the CSServerChatroom are encrypted by AES-256 GCM.~~ ~~An unbreakable brute-force encryption method used by the NSA and the US military.~~

 ## v1.0.1